Bihar Elections: Opposition insulting nation by demanding Article 370 return, says PM Modi

 ''BIMARU'' is an acronym for Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh.
 It was used to refer to the ''poor economic conditions'' of these states.

-Referring to the Galwan Valley clash with Chinese troops, the prime minister said the sons of Bihar laid down their lives for the tricolour, but did not let ''Mother'' India''s head bow.
+Referring to the Galwan Valley clash with Chinese troops, the Prime Minister said the sons of Bihar laid down their lives for the tricolour, but did not let ''Mother'' India's head bow.

 The soldiers of Bihar were also martyred in the Pulwama attack, he said.